aisingapore/PeekingDuck/docs/use_cases/zoning.md

 **2. Bounding Box to Bottom Midpoint**

-given the top-left (x1, y1) and bottom-right (x2, y2) coordinates of every bbounding box, can derive the bottom midpoint of each bbounding box.
+Given the top-left (x1, y1) and bottom-right (x2, y2) coordinates of every bounding box, can derive the bottom midpoint of each bounding box.
 This is done by taking the the lowest y coordinate (y2), and the midpoint of the x coordinates (x1 - x2 / 2).
 This forms our bottom midpoint.
 We found that using the bottom midpoint is the most efficient way of telling whether something is in the zone specified, as from the usual top-down or angled camera footages of the use cases, the bottom midpoint of the bounding boxes usually corresponds to the point at which the object is located.

 **3. Zones**